andrewdyer/react-package-template/CONTRIBUTING.md

     - Generate TypeScript declaration files with `npm run build:types`.
     - Clean the `dist/` folder to ensure a clean build with `npm run clean`.
 - Generate a static Storybook build with `npm run build:storybook`.

+## Publishing

+To enable automated publishing of new releases to npm, you need to create and configure an npm token.

+1. Log in to your npm account.
+2. Navigate to **Access Tokens** in your npm account settings.
+3. Generate a new token with the **Automation** option (recommended if you have 2FA enabled).
+4. Add the token to this repository's GitHub secrets:
+    - Go to **Settings > Secrets and variables > Actions**.
+    - Add a new secret named `NPM_TOKEN` and paste your npm token.

+Once this is done, GitHub Actions will automatically publish the package to npm whenever a new release is created.